climate-action-kits/pxt-fwd-edu/gr4-bees-lvl1.md

 ## Coding Step 4
 Now, let's change the LED Light colour.
 Go to the first ``||fwdSensors:set all ledRing LEDs to||`` block and click on the colour bubble.
 Choose any colour you would like.
 Make sure you leave the last  black.

-~hint What did that do?
+~hint Why did we do that?
 - This is how we customize our LED Light colour
 - We left the last LED Light code block as black because we want the LED Light to turn off after the Touch Sensor is pressed hint~